alxp/subspeech/README.md

 This script relies on Mac OS X's 'say' command, as such it will only run on Mac OS X. Microsoft Windows users should check out http://subtitle-to-speech.blogspot.com/ for a GUI application that does the same thing.

 In addition, it relies on [LAME](http://lame.sourceforge.net/) and [FFmpeg](http://www.ffmpeg.org/) for audio file wrangling.
-If you have [Homebrew](http://brew.sh/) installed, you can get tehse by running
+If you have [Homebrew](http://brew.sh/) installed, you can get these by running

     $ brew install lame ffmpeg